-With Kajabi, you have plenty of flexibility in how you design assessments, including:
+With Kajabi’s assessments, you have plenty of flexibility in how you test your students’ knowledge, with options for:

-You could even have students upload homework — PDFs, word documents, videos, images, audio files — directly into the lesson.
+You could even have students upload homework as PDFs, word documents, videos, images, or audio files directly into the lesson.
 Grading comes free with every plan.

 Do you want to automatically subscribe students to an email sequence after they’ve completed the assessment?
 Do you want to email them with a link to test results?
 Do you want to email your team every time a student completes an assessment?
 You can do all of that in Kajabi.

-Bottom line: If you want a robust functionality for testing your students, sending surveys, or simply designing a more interactive learning experience, Kajabi has everything you need.
+Bottom Line: Podia does offer multiple-choice quizzes but Kajabi gives you so much more to test and assess your students’ learnings.
+If you want robust functionality for testing your students, sending surveys, or simply designing a more interactive learning experience, Kajabi is the Podia alternative you need.

-Digital product themes: the look and feel of your course
+Digital product templates: the look and feel of your course

 If you’ve ever purchased an Apple product, you most likely remember the visual experience, the packaging, and the overall high-quality presentation.
 Powerful branding is one of the reasons consumers are willing to pay premium prices for Apple products.
-The look and feel of Apple products alone give the products a higher perceived value.
+The look and feel gives their products a higher perceived value.

 Customers want to be blown away by their purchases.
 Once they’ve made an investment, they want to feel like they’ve made the right decision.
-That feeling you once had unwrapping a beautiful, sleek MacBook Pro or iPhone — that’s the same feeling your customers should have the first time they log into your course.
+That feeling you had unwrapping a beautiful, sleek MacBook or iPhone is the same feeling your customers should have the first time they log into your course.

-Podia offers a default theme with a few options for customization.
-Aside from the default theme, you can choose from the following options:
+Podia offers a default template with a few options for customization.
+Aside from the default template, you can choose from the following options:

-Kajabi product themes: suitable for any type of digital product
+Kajabi product templates: Suitable for any type of digital product

-Here’s what Kajabi does that no other online course creator does: it presents you with a library of beautiful, highly customizable themes that you can apply to your different products.
+Here’s what Kajabi does that no other online course creator does: it presents you with a library of beautiful, highly customizable template that you can apply to your different products.